Ainhoa-Urtasun-UPNA/hohr-project-group-assignment-bear/TASKS.md

 We're excited to announce that we're looking to extend our team, in order to improve our productivity and engagement toward our clients.

 Join us in our mission to elevate customer experiences for good-living people all around the globe.
 As a member of BEAR managing team, you will be part of a global experience company that believes in being people-first, celebrating diversity and incubating innovation.
 Our dedication to our purpose and people is being recognized by our employees and the industry.

+For the manager position, we are only recruting four person, Will you be part of the team ?

 Position Purpose ?
 The manager in operations is responsible for the daily oversight and management of a team of supervisors charged with achieving client deliverables through high performance teams of customer care representatives.
 The Manager also has significant client facing interaction.